bbc/peaks.js/README.md

 The next step is to initialize a `Peaks` instance with [`Peaks.init()`](doc/API.md#initialization) and your configuration options.

+The following examples show how to initialize Peaks.js with a minimal configuration.
 Refer to the [Configuration](doc/API.md#configuration) section in the API documentation for details of all the available options.

 ## Using a script tag